FilipeMata/FilipeMata/README.md

 ## Hi there 👋

-I'm Filipe Mata, and this is my GitHub repository where I showcase my work, experiments, and projects related to software engineering.
+I'm Filipe Mata, and this is my GitHub repository, where I showcase my work, experiments, and projects related to software engineering.
 Whether you stumbled upon this by chance or you're intentionally checking out my code, I'm delighted to have you here!

 ## About Me

-I am a passionate software engineer with a keen interest in code design and software architecutre.
+I am a passionate software engineer interested in code design and software architecture.
 I love solving complex problems, building scalable applications, and constantly learning new things in the ever-evolving world of technology.
-Currently, I'm playing with some AI and ML contents.
+Currently, I'm playing with some AI and ML content.

 ## Stats